Yasir-Zafar/Pos/README.md

 # OOP-POS
-Couse project for creating a point of sales system with gui framework and OOP paradigm
+Couse project for creating a point of sales system with GUI framework and OOP paradigm

-Bitch Ass Niggas:
+Team Members:
 - Raza Ali
 - Yasir Zafar
 - Taween Majid